sudmed/KodeKloud/Git Setup from Scratch/README.md

 ```

-## 8. Validate the task - try push to master
+## 8. Validate the task - try to push to master
 `git checkout -b master`
 ```console
 Switched to a new branch 'master'